14 Top Rethymno Beaches to visit in 2025

 Panormo Beach

-Panormos Beach has seen significant development while preserving its natural beauty.
-The area’s historical significance is evident in the remains of the ancient city of Panormus, including the impressive Basilica of St. Sophia.
-The village’s past as a transportation centre for regional goods is reflected in the renovated old carob mill, now serving as a cultural centre.
-Panormos is accessible by direct bus services from Rethymnon, suburban bus services between Heraklion and Rethymnon and excursion boats from the local harbour, allowing visitors to explore its beautiful beaches and historic sites.
+Panormos Beach has experienced significant development while maintaining its natural beauty.
+The area’s historical significance is highlighted by the remains of the ancient city of Panormus, including the Basilica of St. Sophia.
+The village’s heritage as a regional transportation hub is reflected in the renovated old carob mill, now functioning as a cultural centre.

 5. Plakias Beach

-Plakias Beach, located in Plakias village, features a stunning 2 kilometres (1.2 miles) stretch of wild and beautiful coastline.
-This lovely beach has earned the prestigious blue flag award for its excellent water quality, similar to Agia Galini.
-The sandy shoreline and warm, clear blue waters offer a delightful experience for beachgoers.
-However, it’s essential to check the weather before visiting, as the waters can become wavy when the wind blows, creating a fun opportunity for surfers.
+Plakias Beach in Plakias village spans 2 kilometers (1.2 miles) of wild and beautiful coastline.
+Recognized with the blue flag award for its excellent water quality, it offers a sandy shoreline and warm, clear blue waters, providing a delightful experience for visitors.

 Landscape of Plakias Beach

-The small village of Plakias offers convenient amenities, including a supermarket and shops for food and souvenirs.
-Visitors can enjoy a meal along the shore at one of the taverns.
-For those seeking relaxation with added comfort, a part of the beach is organised with sunbeds and umbrellas available for rent at an affordable price.
-However, there’s also space on the beach for those who prefer a quieter, more lonesome experience away from the bars and crowds.
-Moreover, Plakias Beach is commendably accessible for people with disabilities, featuring an access ramp for wheelchairs and dedicated changing rooms for individuals with special needs.
+The village of Plakias provides convenient amenities, including a supermarket and shops for food and souvenirs.
+Taverns along the shore offer dining with sea views.
+Part of Plakias Beach is organised with sunbeds and umbrellas available for rent at affordable prices, while quieter areas cater to visitors seeking solitude away from bars and crowds.
+Plakias beach is notably accessible for people with disabilities, featuring a wheelchair access ramp and dedicated changing rooms, ensuring a comfortable experience for all.

 Triopetra Beach, named after the three rocks that overlook the shore, is a captivating beach in the Rethymno district.
 Its impressive geological formation attracts visitors, who often photograph the site.
 The beach is one of the longest in the area, featuring soft sand and waters that gradually deepen a few meters from the shoreline.
 However, the beach is exposed to the wind, resulting in wild waters on windy days.
 For convenience, there is enough parking space available nearby.
 Visitors can enjoy meals at the numerous taverns close to the beach and relax on sunbeds provided by the bar owners.
 Triopetra Beach is an ideal relaxing spot, especially on gentle breezy days, making it a top destination for beachgoers seeking peace.